florey-health/git-hooks/readme.md

 git submodule add git@github.com:florey-health/git-hooks.git hooks
 ```

-If the hooks project is updated, you can update it in your own repo using the following:
+If this repo is updated, you need to update the submodule in the parent repo.
+You can update by doing the following:

-Update submodule - required if this repo is updated:
 ```
 cd hooks
 git pull